Back to Top

 Minimum requirements for admission are:

 1. A GPA of 2.5 or a Lower Second Class Honours degree or its equivalent.
-Pass degrees will be considered with relevant work experience
+Pass degrees may be considered if the candidate has relevant and substantive work experience.